jpulgarin/django-tokenapi/README.md

     {"success": true, "token": "2uy-420a8efff7f882afc20d", "user": 1}

+You should store the user and token on the client accessing the API, as all subsequent calls will require that the request have a valid token and user pair.

 ### Verifying a Token

 You can verify that a token matches a given user by